-Think about how to prevent data loss like you think about how to prevent a heart attack
+Think about how to prevent data loss as you think about how to prevent a heart attack

 How to prevent data loss is very similar.
 You take all the reasonable and necessary precautions you can.
 That way, you can be confident that just about every breach scenario is covered—whether it’s unintentional or malicious.
 But, if a data leak does occur, you have the proper tools and procedures in place to make it a little less painful for everyone.

-In 2018, the average total cost of a data breach cost companies over $7 million.
+In 2018, the average total cost of a data breach was over $7 million.
 That breaks down to approximately $148 per record breached.
-Would your business be able to weather such a cost financially?
+How would your school district weather such a cost financially?
 What projects or investments could you give up in order to spend the time, money, and other resources on correcting a major data breach?

-Would you rather eat health and pay for a gym membership or have to get a double bypass?
+Would you rather eat healthily and pay for a gym membership or have to get a double bypass?

 What is Data Loss Prevention?

 What is data loss prevention?
-It is the set of practices which keep sensitive and protected information from getting into the wrong hands.
+It is the set of practices that keep sensitive and protected information from getting into the wrong hands.

-Then, yes, bringing in a data loss prevention solution helps your information security team manage people’s data-handling behavior, see what risks and/or threats exist in your company’s environment, and quickly patch leaks, mitigate behavior, etc. It’s like a FitBit for your IT infrastructure!
+Then, yes, bringing in data loss prevention software helps your technology team manage people’s data-handling behavior, see what risks and/or threats exist in your district’s environment, and quickly patch leaks, mitigate behavior, etc. It’s like a FitBit for your IT infrastructure!

 Causes of Data Loss